majnegz/BatthyTool/README.md

 ## Credits

-- 🦸‍♂️ BatthyTool was created by Majnek.
+- 🦸‍♂️ BatthyTool was created by Traxxtor INC And Sponsored by Majnek https://youtube.com/@totalny_majnek

 ## Contributing